P-Louw/Ali-MIYOO/README.md

 ## Test mail

-When the initial image is built a testmail is sent to the smtp address itself. this is why whe need to set the env variables on build of the image itself.
+When the container starts a testmail is sent to the smtp address itself.
-The recipient mail can be left out on image build if you wanted.
-But if any of the others are missing it fails.

 ## Logging